joeywu63/financial_planner/d1/product-and-planning.md

 * https://medicalschoolhq.net/medical-school-applications-cost-estimator/
 * https://mdm.ca/tools/medical-school-cost-calculator

 Our product diffrentiate ourselves from these tools with the personalized aspect - allowing users to save, update and track their application process, and by actively notifying users of deadlines (and alternatives?).
-In addition, our product is tailored to students applying to Canadian institutions, and thus includes information on fees specific to Canada and Canadian medical schools, as opposed to information limited to the US for two of the above resources.
+In addition, our product is tailored to students applying to Canadian institutions, and thus includes information on fees specific to Canada and Canadian medical schools, as opposed to being US-focused.

-Our partners currently use MentorCity, which is a mentoring software for **WHAT FOR?**

 #### Q4: How will you build it?